Earth rainfall climatology: United States

 Late summer and fall extratropical cyclones bring a majority of the precipitation which falls across western, southern, and southeast Alaska annually.
 During the fall, winter, and spring, Pacific storm systems bring most of Hawaii and the western United States much of their precipitation.

-Nor'easters moving up the East coast bring cold season precipitation to the Mid-Atlantic and New England states.
-During the summer, the Southwest monsoon combined with Gulf of California and Gulf of Mexico moisture moving around the subtropical ridge in the Atlantic Ocean bring the promise of afternoon and evening thunderstorms to the southern tier of the country as well as the Great Plains.
-Tropical cyclones enhance precipitation across southern sections of the country, as well as Puerto Rico, the United States Virgin Islands, the Northern Mariana Islands, Guam, and American Samoa.
+In winter, mid latitude stroms bring precipitation to much of the eastern USA as the move from west to east.
+In the winter months, mid latitude storms also move up the upper East Coast from New Jersey to Maine and bring precipitation.
+During the summer, the Southwest monsoon combined with Gulf of California bring passing showers to the southwest desert areas.
+In summer, much of the southeastern USA and East Coast from NYC south to Florida see frequent thudershowers, which brings brief, but often heavy showers.
+Tropical cyclones also enhance precipitation across Gulf and South Atlantic states in summer and fall, as well as Puerto Rico, the United States Virgin Islands, the Northern Mariana Islands, Guam, and American Samoa.
 Over the top of the ridge, the jet stream brings a summer precipitation maximum to the Great Lakes.
 Large thunderstorm areas known as mesoscale convective complexes move through the Plains, Midwest, and Great Lakes during the warm season, contributing up to 10% of the annual precipitation to the region.